ljdrg/ljdrg.github.io/pages/how_to_get_started.md

 There are three ways to add your student roster:

-1. Import students from Canvas
+1. Import students from Canvas.

     You can configure GitHub Classroom as an external app for Canvas to import roster data into your classroom.
 For more information go to the following website: [connect Canvas to GitHub](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-to-github-classroom)
-2. Upload a csv or text file with student identifiers (either student IDs, email addresses, names,..)
+2. Upload a csv or text file with student identifiers (either student IDs, email addresses, names,..).
-3. Directly type student identifiers into the text field
+3. Directly type student the identifiers into the text field.

 Once students have been imported you can update them as needed.
 Further students can be added by sinking them with Canvas, uploading another csv file or manually adding students via the text field.